Introduction

 - Fire Safety Plan:

-- Develop and practice a fire safety plan with your family.
-This should include evacuation routes, meeting points, and how to use fire extinguishers.
+- Create a fire safety plan with your family, practicing evacuation routes and the proper use of fire extinguishers.

 - Keep Extinguishers Accessible: